mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ## Testing request

 Please test LateNight QML in real DJ workflows, especially for performance and visual parity with the legacy LateNight skin across both Classic and PaleMoon.
-A lot of care has gone into making DJs feel at home with LateNight QML, with the goal of [“restoring the same look and feel”](https://mixxx.org/news/2026-06-06-gsoc-2026-rebuild-latenight-qml/) of the original skin.
+A lot of care has gone into making DJs feel at home with LateNight QML, with the goal of [restoring the same look and feel](https://mixxx.org/news/2026-06-06-gsoc-2026-rebuild-latenight-qml/#:~:text=restore%20the%20same%20look%20and%20feel!) as the original skin.
 Tell us what feels right, what feels different, and what needs work through Zulip or GitHub issue trackers.

 ## Acknowledgments